 The cooled liquids will drop from the Condenser and collect inside the Separator.
 Because water and oil do not mix, your essential oil will float on top of the water.
 Now you need to siphon it off.

 Note: Some essential oils, such as Clove, are heavier than water so they are found at the bottom of the Separator.
 You will be able too visually see the 2 different liquids.

 Once you have separated the oil from the hydrosol you may wish to pass the essential oil through a filter.
 Many separators contain an inbuilt filter.
 If yours doesn’t you can pass the oil through a coffee filter.
 This will remove any remaining plant solids or contaminants helping to purify your essential oil.

 To preserve the potency and quality of your oil store it in a lightproof, airtight bottle with a lid.
 Preferably they should be dark brown or blue glass or stainless steel.

 The colored glass helps avoid light damage.
 Clear glass allows light to reach the oils and this makes it spoil.

 If stored in good containers and kept in a cool dark place your essential oils will last and maintain quality for around 2 years.

-Note: You don’t need to throw away the water mixture that is produced in the separation process.
+Note: Once you have extracted the oil don’t throw away the water mixture that is produced in the separation process.
 This product is known as hydrosol.

-It is a watery mix that will contain a little of the plant oils and their fragrance.
+It is a watery mix that will still contain some of the plant oils and their fragrance.
 This mixture also has therapeutic effects.
-Use it in a bath, or place in a tealight candle oil diffuser.
+Use it in a bath, or place in an oil diffuser.